pbreuss/project-2-sdc/README.md

 ## STEP 8 Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-The very final step, we add the warped lane image on undistorted frame with a weight such that it appears transparent.
+At the very final step, we add the warped lane image on undistorted frame with a weight such that it appears transparent.
 We also compute the position of the car within the road and add texts onto the street.

 ```
 result = cv2.addWeighted(undistortedFrame, 1, lane_image_warped, 0.25, 0)